Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation

+Repeating the same procedure by adding $\mmd_k(μ,μ^*)$ on both side of \eqref{eq:843}, we obtain which is the assertion. \end{proof}

-\paragraph{Prominent kernels.} In applications, the choice of the kernel function plays a vital role, and it depends on the problem of interest.
+\end{revise} The kernels we consider below for fast summation techniques satisfy this general relation~\eqref{eq:686} with $α=1$ and $α=1/2$.
+Note that, for $α=1/2$, the relations in \eqref{eq:701} and~\eqref{eq:704} reveal Hölder (and not Lipschitz) continuity of the embedding. \paragraph{Prominent kernels.} In applications, the choice of the kernel function is important, and it depends on the problem of interest.
 The most prominent kernels used in MMDs are Gaussian~(Gauss), inverse multi-quadratic~(IMQ), Laplace~(Lap) and energy~(E) kernels.
-The following table (Tabel~\ref{tab:0}) provides these kernels, together with the constants in the preceding Proposition~\ref{thm:666}.
+The following table (Table~\ref{tab:0}) provides these kernels, together with the constants in the preceding Proposition~\ref{thm:666}.

 The discrepancy obtained by using the energy kernel, $k^{\text{e}}$, is known as \emph{energy} distance.
 The energy distance was originally proposed by \citet{szekely2004testing}, which is occasionally known as Harald Cramér's distance.
-In general, the energy kernel is not positive definite although, for compact spaces $𝓧$, it is positive definite with a minor modification, cf.\ \citet[Proposition~3.2]{neumayer2021optimal}.
-Also, see \citet[Corollary~2.15]{graf2013efficient} for an explicit proof of conditional positivity of the energy kernel $k^{\text{e}}(‧,‧)$.
-The equivalence of energy distance and Cramér's distance cannot be extended to higher dimensions because, unlike the energy distance, Cramér's distance is not rotation invariant.
+In general, the energy kernel is not positive definite although, for compact spaces $𝓧$, it is positive definite with a minor modification, see \citet[Proposition~3.2]{neumayer2021optimal}.
+Also, see \citet[Corollary~2.15]{graf2013efficient} for an explicit proof of conditional positivity of the energy kernel $k^{\text{e}}(⋅,⋅)$.
+The equivalence of energy distance and Cramér's distance cannot be extended to higher dimensions because, unlike the energy distance, Cramér's distance is not rotation invariant. \begin{revise} \end{revise}